New clinical trial for meth withdrawal support

 About the study

-There is currently no proven medication to specifically treat MA withdrawal.
-This study aims to explore the safety and potential benefit of a medication already approved for use in other conditions and to see whether it may help reduce MA withdrawal symptoms.
+There is currently no proven medication to specifically treat meth withdrawal.
+This study aims to explore the safety and potential benefit of a medication already approved for use in other conditions and to see whether it may help reduce meth withdrawal symptoms.
 The medication is compared with a placebo, alongside usual standard of care, so we can better understand its effects.

-There is currently no proven medication to specifically treat MA withdrawal.
-This study aims to explore the safety and potential benefit of a medication already approved for use in other conditions and to see whether it may help reduce MA withdrawal symptoms.
+There is currently no proven medication to specifically treat meth withdrawal.
+This study aims to explore the safety and potential benefit of a medication already approved for use in other conditions and to see whether it may help reduce meth withdrawal symptoms.
 The medication is compared with a placebo, alongside usual standard of care, so we can better understand its effects.

 Who can take part?